 August 20, 2013 / Gold-filled Info

-Learn the ins and outs of using gold-filled jewelry supplies with these 5 common questions about this sometimes confusing material. ...
+Learn the ins and outs of using gold-filled with these common questions and ansers. ...

-Learn the ins and outs of using gold-filled jewelry supplies for jewelry making.
+Learn the ins and outs of using gold-filled in your designs.
 Using and explaining gold-filled can be complicated, prepare yourself with these common questions about the material.

-A lot of new jewelers have some misconceptions about gold-filled jewelry supplies.
+Gold-filled is ideal for assembly and light metalwork such as forming and texturing.
+It responds to manipulation much like brass.
+It is considerably more durable and easier to maintain than gold-plated material.
+It is considered a higher quality "bridge" or "demi-fine" material compared to "costume" accessories made from plated base metals.
+However, it is typically not considered "fine jewelry" or in the same category as solid gold alloys and platinum metals.
+A lot of new designers have misconceptions about gold-filled material.
 If you are selling this metal, it is important to understand the product so you can accurately describe it to customers and handle it properly.
-Here are seven common questions we hear from customers.
+Here are common questions we hear from customers.
 But, first a little bit of information about the material.

 Gold-filled construction chart